leharlow02-glitch/climate_eof_group_project/README.md

 # Simple_climate_package

-A simple climate analysis package that reads in netcdf data from E-Obs, performs simple statistical tests (see below) and visualises the outputs.
+The open-source Python package **simple_climate_package** reads in netcdf data from E-OBS, performs simple statistical tests and visualises the outputs.

 Statistical tests included in this package:
-- Linear regression
 - Minimum values
 - Maximum values
+- Mean values
+- Climate anomaly values
-- EOF analysis
+- Linear regression

+# Table of Contents
+1. Installation
+2. Usage
+3. Features
+4. Contributions
+5. License

+# 1. Installation

-# Setting up your Python virtual environment
+## Installation using a virtual environment

 To ensure the use of the same packages and dependencies, please follow these steps when setting up your local environment.